w3f/polkadot-wiki/docs/glossary.md

 some of the validators' rewards, but are also liable for slashing if their nominated validators misbehave.

+## Non-fungible Token (NFT)

+A non-fungible token is a token that does not hold the property of fungibility, which, in turn, means that it cannot be interchangeable and indistinguishable from other tokens.
+NFTs allow the tokenization of unique items and provide exclusive ownership for those tokens.

 ## On-chain Governance

 A governance system of a blockchain that is controlled by mechanisms on the blockchain.
-On-chain governance allows decisions to be made in a transparent manner.
+On-chain governance allows decisions to be made transparently.
 Note that there are a variety of different algorithms for making these decisions, such as simple majority voting, adaptive quorum biasing, or identity-based quadratic voting.

 ## Online Message